wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_node_active-peers_max-chain-height.md

 ---
-title: xem:/node/active-peers/max-chain-height \[GET\]
+title: xem:/node/active-peers/max-chain-height - NEM
-description: Requests the chain height from every node in the active node list andreturns the maximum height seen.
+description: Example code for the xem:/node/active-peers/max-chain-height rest method. Сomplete guide on how to use xem:/node/active-peers/max-chain-height rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters